Where to Stay in Costa Rica First Time: 16 Best Areas

 Tamarindo, Puerto Viejo de Talamanca, Drake Bay, and Monteverde are some of the safest place to stay in Costa Rica.
 But as you to travel to any city, you should use common sense and be aware of theft and pickpocketing.

-Costa Rica truly is a fabulous country, filled with some of the most beautiful natural locations on earth.
 This article should have given you everything you need to decide where to stay in Costa Rica to ensure you have the vacation of a lifetime.
 All that’s left is to go and start getting everything booked.
 That way, you can look forward to jetting off on your own Central American adventure as soon as possible.

 2 thoughts on “Where to Stay in Costa Rica First Time: 16 Best Areas”